mariosenatore21/LiveDetector/README.md

 download the model from the Apple official website : https://developer.apple.com/machine-learning/models/

-*Model is not 100% accurate as you can see from the video, I suggest you to train your own personal model or simply use another one.
+*Model is not 100% accurate as you can see, I suggest you to train your own personal model or simply use another one.